-This is THE definitive guide to the history of artifical inteligence.
+This is The definitive guide to the history of Artificial Intelligence.

 From the first use of the term “robot” to the Singularity.